drugs Overdose and poisoning

 how to deal when overdose

-In all cases, ECG, U&Es, LFTS and creatinine kinase (CK)
+In all cases, ECG, U&Es, LFTS and creatinine kinase (CK)should be performed

 how to Manage